Christo Lamprecht betting profile: Sony Open in Hawaii - PGA TOUR

 Lamprecht's recent performances

-- Lamprecht's best finish over his last 10 appearances was a missed cut at THE CJ CUP Byron Nelson, where he scored 5-over.
+- Lamprecht's best finish over his last ten appearances was a missed cut at THE CJ CUP Byron Nelson, where he shot 5-over.

 - He has an average of 0.158 Strokes Gained: Off-the-Tee in his past five tournaments.